vernor1/CarND-Unscented-Kalman-Filter-Project/README.md

 ---
 ### Accuracy
-#### 1. The px, py, vx, vy output coordinates have an RMSE <= [0.08, 0.08, 0.60, 0.60] when using the file: "sample-laser-radar-measurement-data-1.txt".
+#### 1. The px, py, vx, vy output coordinates must have an RMSE <= [.09, .10, .40, .30] when using the file: "obj_pose-laser-radar-synthetic-input.txt".

-The computationally stable RMSE on `sample-laser-radar-measurement-data-1.txt` is `[0.0651653, 0.0605378, 0.543192, 0.544191]`.

-#### 2. The px, py, vx, vy output coordinates have an RMSE <= [0.20, 0.20, .50, .85] when using the file: "sample-laser-radar-measurement-data-2.txt".

-The computationally stable RMSE on `sample-laser-radar-measurement-data-2.txt` is `[0.185497, 0.190302, 0.476754, 0.804467]`.
+The computationally stable RMSE on `obj_pose-laser-radar-synthetic-input.txt` is `[0.0655022, 0.0817954, 0.148616, 0.208478]`.
+5% of NIS estimates are higher than 3.942 (lidar), 6.12856 (radar) - it's well correlating with the Chi-squared distribution for df=2 (5.991) and df=3 (7.815) respectively.
+Changing the process noise standard deviation of longitudinal (1 m/s^2) and yaw (Pi/5 rad/s^2) acceleration only decreases the overall accuracy.

 ---
 ### Follows the Correct Algorithm
 #### 1. Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.

-The implemented solution follows the Sensor Fusion method, including the Extended Kalman Filter, which is described in the lesson.
+The implemented solution follows the Sensor Fusion method, including the Unscented Kalman Filter, which is described in the lesson.

 #### 2. Your Kalman Filter algorithm handles the first measurements appropriately.

-The first measurement is handled by `EkfTracker::operator()` defined in `ekf_tracker.cpp`.
+The first measurement is handled by `UkfTracker::operator()` defined in `ukf_tracker.cpp`.

 #### 3. Your Kalman Filter algorithm first predicts then updates.

-The method `EkfTracker::Predict` is called before `EkfTracker::LidarUpdate` or `EkfTracker::RadarUpdate` in `EkfTracker::operator()`.
+The method `UkfTracker::Predict` is called before `UkfTracker::Update` in `UkfTracker::operator()`.

 #### 4. Your Kalman Filter can handle radar and lidar measurements.

-Method `EkfTracker::LidarUpdate` uses the constant measurement matrix `kH`, which is used along with the constant measurement covariance matrix `kRlidar` for estimating new state `x_` and state covariance matrix `P_`.

-Method `EkfTracker::RadarUpdate` uses the function `ConvertCartesianToPolar` to compute `h(x')` and `CalculateJacobian` to compute the Jacobian matrix `Hj`, which are used along with the constant measurement covariance matrix `kRradar` for estimating new state `x_` and state covariance matrix `P_`.
+In `ukf_tracker.cpp`, function `PredictRadarMeasurement` computes sigma points, the predicted measurement mean and covariance in radar measurement space.
+Function `PredictLidarMeasurement` does the same in lidar measurement space.
+The rest of the code is generic, agnostic to the sensor type.

 ---
 ### Code Efficiency
 #### 1. Your algorithm should avoid unnecessary calculations.

-Most duplicating expensive computations (like floating point multiplications and divisions) are done only once and then reused, see functions `CalculateJacobian`, `ConvertCartesianToPolar`, `EkfTracker::Predict`, `EkfTracker::LidarUpdate`, `EkfTracker::RadarUpdate` in `ekf_tracker.cpp`.
-All constant matrices are moved to a nameless namespace of `ekf_tracker.cpp`.
+Most duplicating expensive computations (like floating point multiplications and divisions) are done only once and then reused.
+All computed constants and matrices are moved to a nameless namespace of `ukf_tracker.cpp`.
+Even though turning a weights vector into a diagonal matrix before the multiplication might seem inefficient, but this vectorized multiplication demonstrates a significantly better performance, than an explicit loop over sigma points.
+When all occurrences of such multiplication are replaced with a loop shown in programming quizzes, the completion  time over 8000 samples is about 3s (on an Intel i7).
+The current vectorized completion time is 2.1s.
+It must be a result of the optimal Eigen matrix multiplication algorithm.

 ---
 ### Notes

 * The code is complying with the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
-* The main Sensor Fusion class EkfTracker is made a functor, which is easy to plug into an algorithm generating estimations out from measurements, see the use of `std::transform` in function `main` of `main.cpp`
+* The main Sensor Fusion class UkfTracker is made a functor, which is easy to plug into an algorithm generating estimations out from measurements, see the use of `std::transform` in function `main` of `main.cpp`
 * The C++11 automatic type deduction is used wherever appropriate.
 * All function/method comments are made Doxygen-friendly